-The minimum initial investment in Units of Series A and Series F of the Funds is \$1,000.
-The minimum additional investment is \$100.
+The minimum initial investment in Units of Series A and Series F of the Funds is \$1,000 or, in the case of Lysander-Canso U.S. Short Term and Floating Rate Fund, U.S.\$1,000.
+The minimum additional investment is \$100 or, in the case of Lysander-Canso U.S. Short Term and Floating Rate Fund, U.S.\$100.
 The initial minimum investment amount may be adjusted or waived in our absolute discretion and without notice to Unitholders.
+Series O is typically for larger amounts.
+These amounts are determined from time to time by us in our sole discretion.
+They may also be waived by us and are subject to change without prior notice.